1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: General Sir John Keane led the Bombay Army through Sindh into Afghanistan (1839).

-28. The British justified marching their troops through Sindh in 1839 by citing:
+28. The British justified marching their troops through Sindh in 1839 by citing__________.

 A) Treaty of Paris